 For students who want to experiment with a working example, you probably shouldn't be experimenting with LOX and certainly not with UDMH nor dinitrogen tetroxide, so if you want to experiment with rockets, what should you do?
 As mentioned above, in addition to liquid propellants, rockets can use solid propellants.
 The Space Shuttle used two solid propellant boosters, and the Titan IIIE Centaur, Delta II 7925, and Atlas V 541 also used solid propellant rockets along with their liquid propellant rockets.
 The Scout launch system was the first orbital launch vehicle to be entirely composed of solid propellant rockets.
 More recent launch vehicles that use mostly or all solid propellant rockets to launch spacecraft into orbit around the Moon include the Athena II, Minotaur V, and Mu-3S-II.
 The Minotaur V is a 5 stage launch vehicle composed entirely of solid propellant rockets, and it's first launch was used to put the Lunar Atmosphere and Dust Environment Explorer (LADEE) into lunar orbit.

 Many lower power solid propellant rocket engines are available commercially.
+These won't get you to orbital velocity nor will the get you above Earth's atmosphere, but they can be educational.
 These can be fuelled with black-powder or with ammonium perchlorate composite propellants similar to what was used in the solid propellant rockets of the Space Shuttle.
 Some sources of solid propellant model rockets include:

 Before launching your rocket, you should have an estimate of how high your rocket will go.
 The altitude a rocket will go depends on its velocity, the velocity depends on its acceleration, and the acceleration depends on the rocket thrust and mass.
 The drag of the rocket through the atmosphere also affects its altitude.
 Determining the altitude a rocket will go is a little hard because the mass of the rocket changes as the rocket fuel is consumed.
 To estimate the altitude and velocity your rocket will fly, download the Android RocketCalc app to your Android smartphone.Link to RocketCalc for Android smartphones